 Ceiling fans are a tremendous help in keeping your home cool enough.
 They keep the air moving constantly which obviously cools your home down.

-But be sure that the fans are rotating counter-clockwise during warm weather.
+Even so, be sure that the fans are rotating counter-clockwise during warm weather.
 This helps your house cool better.

 6. Focus on You